 Meanwhile, Dave had not forgotten his early commitment to see his friend Ron Hobbs published.
 In 1982 he came up with an idea that he thought would be well suited to Ron’s illustrative talents.
 “The Dandy” was another mystery man character: a shell-shocked World War 1 veteran whose schizophrenic personality made him a janitor at a high school by day and a tuxedo-dressed crime fighter at night.
-The vigilante style crime fighter convention was stood on its head.
+The vigilante style crime fighter convention was reversed.
 Instead of a gritty crime fighter with a rich sophisticate cover Dave created a sophisticate crime fighter with a menial worker cover.

 Dave also showed Deni, the idea about the 1930s pulp writer he had developed years earlier.
 The novel format was now gone and in its place was a series of graphic short stories called “Wordsmith.”
 Loubert was even more impressed with “Wordsmith.”
 Two of his ideas, one being no more than an outline, were accepted for tentative publication.
 Dave was ecstatic.

-As a diversion from his elementary teacher work, Taylor, in his early thirties, had begun, drawing “Blackboard Jumble’” a cartoon strip which took a humourous look at the trials of a school teacher.
+As a diversion from his elementary teacher work, Rick, in his early thirties, had begun, drawing “Blackboard Jumble’” a cartoon strip which took a humourous look at the trials of a school teacher.
 With the help of his cousin, Mel Taylor, he also tried his hand at a story “The Human Factor” which was eventually published in Peter Hsu’s Quadrant magazine.